Head-To-Head Contrast: EBET (EBET) versus Its Competitors

 |2.45

-EBET currently has a consensus price target of $18.00, indicating a potential upside of 552.17%.
-As a group, “Amusement & recreation services” companies have a potential upside of 55.65%.
-Given EBET’s stronger consensus rating and higher possible upside, equities analysts clearly believe EBET is more favorable than its competitors.
+EBET presently has a consensus target price of $18.00, indicating a potential upside of 552.17%.
+As a group, “Amusement & recreation services” companies have a potential upside of 50.77%.
+Given EBET’s stronger consensus rating and higher possible upside, equities research analysts plainly believe EBET is more favorable than its rivals.

+This table compares EBET and its rivals’ net margins, return on equity and return on assets.

 EBET Company Profile (Get Rating)